Naptwen/OpenRL/README.md

 - New : Pseudo Huber

 OpenNeural
-v1.7.0\
+v1.7.0
-Change some normlization code (softmax and cross product)\
+-Change some normlization code (softmax and cross product)
-- New function : KLD JSD shannon_entropy\
+- New function : KLD JSD shannon_entropy
-- Edit function : leakReLU (0.3->0.03), all log base probabilty function change to log(x+1) to prevent inf nan error\
+- Edit function : leakReLU (0.3->0.03), all log base probabilty function change to log(x+1) to prevent inf nan error
-- Fix function : parametric function (a is user depend value), gradient for softmax and cross entropy function \
+- Fix function : parametric function (a is user depend value), gradient for softmax and cross entropy function
 - Change function : the order of copy X layer by Normlizae, now overlapping X layer.
 So the back propagation order is changed also\
-                    Return directly output value from run function for reducing writing the code length.\
+                    Return directly output value from run function for reducing writing the code length.
-- About RL : I coded algorithm for DQN, DDQN, D2QN, D3QN, and SAC and it works for those.\
+- About RL : I coded algorithm for DQN, DDQN, D2QN, D3QN, and SAC and it works for those.
 ~~Some find : For SAC, I increase the performance for the RL neural network by increasing difficulty of the level of game and it looks like work~~

 OpenNeural